Emma-MacK/Software_assessment/README.md

 - new user requirement documented in issue
 - bulletpoint broken down steps to meet requirement
 - add issue to KanBan board

+# How to run #

+You can run by going into the frontend folder and typing: python manage.py runserver